shubhasarkar53/devFinder/README.md

 # Dev Finder
 - A project to learn Recoil better
-- Here you can search any developer using their github userID
+- Here you can search for any developer using their GitHub userID
-- You can see the profile photo , followings , Bio and most important the recent contributions of the developer.
+- You can see the profile photo, followings, Bio, and most importantly the recent contributions of the developer.

-# Key Learings
+# Key Learnings
 - Atoms
 - Selectors
 -  useRecoilState
 - useRecoilValuLoadable
-- Async Data queires
+- Async Data queries